Connect with us

 S95F OLED TV with Glare-Free Technology

 The flagship S95F series (available in 55” – 83” screen sizes) features Samsung’s latest version of their “Glare-Free” technology.
 This reduces reflections from sunlight or ambient room lighting.
 The S95F also boasts the company’s brightest-ever OLED screen, enhanced with OLED HDR Pro – ensuring the series can maintain the impressive contrast and color accuracy OLEDs are known for.
 In sizes up to 77 inches, the S95F uses a QD-OLED panel from Samsung Display.
-The 83-inch model will use a Primary RGB Tandem OLED panel from LG Display.
+We believe the 83-inch model will use a Primary RGB Tandem OLED panel from LG Display (will confirm once it’s available).
 But the company claims similar picture performance in all screen sizes.

 S95F_Product Image 900px